 The Bill was referred to the Finance and Expenditure Committee (FEC) who produced their select committee report on 4 August 2020.
 In its report, the FEC recommended that the Bill be passed with certain amendments, including:

 - Ensuring the regime was sufficiently flexible to manage different types of FMIs, noting international practice where different types of FMIs are subject to different regulatory regimes

-- Amending the purpose clause of the Bill to note stability and confidence in the financial system
+- Amending the purpose clause of the Bill to make reference to responding to threats to the stability of, and confidence in, the financial system

 - Broadening the circumstances in which either of the RBNZ and the FMA (as joint regulators) could agree that one regulator may act as sole regulator in a particular case